Nestled in the Appalachian Foothills of North Georgia, Peaceful Dahlonega Boasts a Scenic Setting, Abundant Festivals

 Fend for itself it did, and quite well, too.
 Dahlonega not only survived the ravages of the Civil War; it eventually became the site of the University of North Georgia, a military college with 6,000 students.
-With the development of the Chattahoochee National Forest to the north, Dahlonega also became a popular tourist destination.
+With the development of the Chattahoochee National Forest to the north, Dahlonega also became a favorite tourist destination.